sodium-18/ml2025/README.md

 Experiments were conducted on Vehicle, Segment, Yeast, and Dermatology datasets.

-* **Convergence:** The exponential decay strategy allows the model to improve accuracy faster in the early-to-mid stages (Rounds 20-60).
+* **Convergence:** The exponential decay strategy allows the model to improve accuracy faster in the early-to-mid stages .
 * **Stability:** Top-K deduplication prevents performance drops in later stages by avoiding redundant sampling.
 * **Initialization:** K-Means initialization provides a higher starting accuracy (approx. +5% to +10%) compared to random initialization.